KonradDzieciol99/Workflow/README.md

 ![](README-img/workflowDiag.drawio.svg)

 The application was designed as a system for project management and real-time communication.
-It consists of microservices written using .NET.
-The user interface was created with Angular.
-The backend is covered with tests using XUnit.
-Project was created as a demonstrative sample of capabilities during my college days, and I do not plan on further developing it.
-Some functions may be incomplete or contain errors, so please consider the code as an example rather than a finished product.
+It consists of microservices written in .NET.
+The user interface was written in Angular.
+The backend is covered by tests using XUnit.
+Project was created during my studies as a demonstrative example of capabilities, and I do not plan to further develop it.
+Some functions may be incomplete or contain errors; it is an example, not a final product.

 ## Features
 - Live Chat: Enables users to engage in real-time conversations using SignalR, facilitating instant message exchange and information sharing.